STAA doubles

 STAA doubles or double pups are a type of long combination vehicle in the United States.
 They are named for the Surface Transportation Assistance Act (STAA) of 1982.
 Each trailer is 28.5 feet long and 8.5 feet wide.
 The doubles are connected via a dolly.
 This long combination vehicle is the only combination of trailers allowed nationwide in the United States.
 The axle weight allowed is 20000 lbs per single axle.
-STAA double make up less than 3% of the freight trailer fleet in the United States.
+STAA doubles make up less than 3% of the freight trailer fleet in the United States.